Michael Newman: What?

 Morty: Perfect face.
 Tight, rocking body. [looks lustfully at Donna]

 Michael: You okay?

 Morty: She fell for a schlub like you.

-The Unfavorite: Michael's daughter, Samantha.
-While he has several heart-to-heart moments with his son Ben during the time skips, he seemingly has nothing to say to her that isn't related to her breasts.
+- The Unfavorite: Unintentional, but it certainly comes across that way with Michael's daughter Samantha.
+While he has several heart-to-heart moments with his son Ben during the time skips, he has no similar scenes with her, except for a Running Gag about her having breasts.

-Michael: I thought angels were supposed to protect people.
+Michael: An angel?
+I thought an angel was supposed to protect people.

 Morty: I'm the Angel of Death.

-Michael: It took that son of a bitch a whole year to promote me?
+Michael: It took that bastard a year to promote me?